eq19/feed/_drafts/multiplication_zone.md

 https://api.github.com/gists/4ffc4d02579d5cfd336a553c6da2f267 12 group11 77
 ```

-We are going to manage the relation of all the involved things in the scheme above using wiki and gist available by GitHub.
-Here is the example of the code:
+We are going to manage the relation of all the involved things in the scheme above using wiki and gist.
+The main different with gist is that wiki is allowing folder.
+So we can sort the files regardless where the folder that contained the file is located.

 ```note
 Gists and Wiki are actually Git repositories, which means that you can fork or clone any gist, even if you aren't the original author. _([GitHub](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists#about-gists))_